Home

 Phuket Pit Viper

-As usual, quiet bird wise but Banded Bay Cuckoo, Oriental Bay Owl and Sunda Scops Owl heard along the way.
+As usual, quiet bird wise but Banded Bay Cuckoo, Oriental Bay Owl and Collared Scops Owl heard along the way.
 As the last kilometre of this climb is steep and slippery, we were sweating profusely by the time we reached the summit, at just over 400 metres, around 20:15.
 Disappointingly no bent-toed geckos could be found, but we did encounter Malayan Frilly Gecko and Phuket Horned Lizard.
 On the descent we encountered Phuket Pit Viper, a species we'd been seeking for years.
 Near the trail entrance a well armed hunter was just arriving.
 Non-hunting Area?
 Sure, it's Thailand.
 Finally out of the forest by 22:20, after which a very welcome beer.

 28 Oct and 29 Oct.
 Lounging around Phuket - a welcome two days catching up on notes, writing trip reports, updating websites, processing photos and generally relaxing.
 Wet, with some torrential overnight rains.